Ainu in Russia: Ainu of Commander Islands

-By 1879, the island was home to a total of 168 Aleut and 332 Creole, plus around 50 to 60 people from other nationalities including the Ainu and Russian.
-All the Creole spoke the Aleut language, as it was the language of their mothers.
-The Ainu, along with other minorities were quickly assimilated by the Aleut within a few decades.
+As of 2016, one individual was recorded as Ainu in the Aleutsky District.

 Federal recognition

 According to the Census authority of Russian Federation, the Ainu are extinct as an ethnic group in Russia.
 Those who identify as Ainu, neither speak the Ainu language, nor practice any aspect of the traditional Ainu culture.
 In social behavior and customs, they are almost identical with the Old Russian settlers of Kamchatka and therefore the benefits which are given to the Itelmen cannot be given to the Ainu of Kamchatka.

 The Ainu language is extinct as a spoken language in Russia.
-The Bolsheretsky Kurile stopped using the language as early as the beginning of the 20th century.
+The Bolsheretsky Ainu stopped using the language as early as the beginning of the 20th century.
 Only 3 fluent speakers remained in Sakhalin as of 1979, and the language was extinct by the 1980s there.
-Although Keizo Nakamura was a fluent speaker of Kurile Ainu and translated several documents from the language to Russian for the NKVD, he did not pass on the language to his son.
-(Take Asai, the last speaker of Sakhalin Ainu, died in Japan in 1994.)
+Although Vladimir Nakamura was a fluent speaker of Kuril Ainu and translated several documents from the language to Russian for the NKVD, he did not pass on the language to his son.
+Take Asai, the last speaker of Sakhalin Ainu, died in Japan in 1994.